S. Rodmond Smith: Medal of Honor

-Biography
+Smith swam the crossing with First Lieutenant David Eastburn Buckingham, who also earned the award.
+Smith and his regiment lost their leader as he was shot and carried to the rear shortly before they made their crossing.
+In an account of the events of that day, Smith said, "There was considerable floating ice in the stream," and, "The water proved to be over six feet deep."

+Civilian life

+After the Civil War, Smith worked for Farmer's Mutual Insurance Company.
 Smith authored a memoir of Judge Leonard Eugene Wales published by the Delaware Historical Society.
-At the time he was Clerk of the US Court for the District of Delaware.
-He also authored a pamphlet named The reclamation of the Florida Everglades.
+He was appointed Clerk of the US Court for the District of Delaware in 1873, where he worked for 30 years.
+Smith authored a pamphlet named The reclamation of the Florida Everglades.

-Smith owned a 20 Hp Maxwell Briscoe Touring Car, one of the few motor vehicles registered in South Florida in 1907.
+Smith was a hotel owner.
+He bought a 20 Hp Maxwell Briscoe Touring Car, one of the few motor vehicles registered in South Florida in 1907.

+In April 1911, he won second place in the city primary by only 31 votes.
+He was elected mayor in November.

+During his campaign for Miami Mayor, his opponents called him, 'Yankee' as a pejorative.

 He died in Miami in shortly after resigning as the city's 5th Mayor.
 He willed a generous donation to the YMCA, the Women's Club and the Coconut Grove Library.

+Smith was an avid golfer and joined The Tin Whistles, Pinehurst, NC in 1905.